Christmas Tree Origami

 Try using larger paper for larger Christmas trees!

-WANT MORE CHRISTMAS CRAFTS?
-TRY THESE FROM KIDS ACTIVITIES BLOG:
+MORE CHRISTMAS CRAFTS FROM KIDS ACTIVITIES BLOG

 - Make your own Christmas tree slime!